 9. Any other relevant fact indicating whether a decision to impose the penalty set by the commission on the respondent would serve a useful purpose.

 b.
-Upon reducing a penalty set by the commission, the ALJ or hearing officer shall set forth the reasons for such reduction in the record.
+Upon determining that a penalty for a violation set by the commission should be reduced, the administrative law judge or hearing officer shall set forth the amount and the reasons for such reduction in the record.
+Such reasons and determination shall be transmitted to the chairperson of the commission.

-§ 19-904 ALJ and hearing officer dismissal of a duplicate notice of violation. a.
-An ALJ or hearing officer shall dismiss a notice of violation in relation to a hearing before the tribunal on a violation of a law or regulation enforced by the commission upon determining that such notice of violation is in contravention of subdivision e of section 19-507.1.
+§ 19-1004 Administrative law judge and hearing officer dismissal of a duplicate notice of violation. a.
+An administrative law judge or hearing officer shall dismiss a notice of violation in relation to a hearing before the tribunal on a violation of a law or regulation enforced by the commission upon determining that such notice of violation is substantively identical to a violation received for the same act under commission rules or provisions of law other than commission rules, provided that such substantively identical violation has not already been dismissed by the relevant adjudicatory body.

 b.
-In order for such ALJ or hearing officer to determine whether or not to dismiss such notice of violation, the respondent shall provide proof to such ALJ or hearing officer at such hearing in the form of summonses pertaining to the duplicate or substantively identical violations.
+In order for such administrative law judge or hearing officer to determine whether to dismiss such notice of violation, the respondent shall provide proof to such administrative law judge or hearing officer at such hearing in the form of summonses pertaining to the duplicate or substantively identical violations.

 § 2.
 This local law takes effect 180 days after it becomes law, except that the office of administrative trials and hearings and the New York city taxi and limousine commission shall take such measures as are necessary for the implementation of this local law, including the promulgation of rules, before such date.